libaurex/libaurex-rs/README.md

 - Added disk streaming thus reducing memory usage 8x.

 # Features
-- Native backends for each platform for low latency audio playback via miniaudio.
+- Native backends for each platform for low latency audio playback via CPAL.
     - WASAPI for Windows.
     - AAUDIO for Android.
     - ALSA for Linux.